 Common diseases that can be purely characterized by pain/discomfort are:

 Dr. Steiner performs penetrating keratoplasty, which is a traditional, full thickness, corneal transplant.
 This is often done for keratoconus or scarring.
 He also performs two newer partial thickness transplant techniques; These are Descemet’s Stripping Automated Endothelial Keratoplasty (DSAEK)and Descemet’s Membrane Endothelial Keratoplasty (DMEK).
-DSAEK and DMEK are are used when only the back or posterior layer of the cornea is involved.
-Fuch’s Dystrophy is the most common condition that benefits from these surgerys.
+DSAEK and DMEK are used when only the back or posterior layer of the cornea is involved.
+Fuch’s Dystrophy is the most common condition that benefits from these surgeries.
 But other diseases that affect the posterior layer (Descemets and Endothelium) and those causing corneal edema can benefit from DSAEK or DMEK, as well.